The Walkley Awards for Excellence in Journalism

 Prior to judging, all panels are sent a list of entrants to the categories they will judge which enables them to identify possible conflicts and alert the Walkley Foundation and other judges.
 The onus for declaring a conflict falls on individual judges.

-- Board members who have entered and become a finalist do not participate any board judging for that year.
+- Judging Board members who have entered and become a finalist do not participate in any board judging for that year.